ROCK TREE SKY MISSION STATEMENT

 ATTENDANCE & TARDINESS

-It is best for learners to arrive at school 5-10 minutes before opening circle at 10:00am.
-This gives time to greet friends and to put away lunches, jackets, books, etc. Learners are asked not to come before 9:50, however, because mentors are preparing the space and are unavailable for supervision.
+Drop-off time begins at 9:00 am.
+The school bus available to Summit School students arrives on campus at 9:15 am.
+Morning circle begins at 9:20 am.
+Arriving at or before 9:15 am is encouraged to allow time for learners time to greet friends and to put away lunches, jackets, books, etc. before participating in morning circle.
+Learners are asked not to arrive before 9:00 am because mentors are preparing the space and are unavailable for supervision.

 IF YOUR CHILD IS SICK